Rebel Achievement Scholarship

 - New freshmen students who have never attended college

-- Award preference is provided to freshmen who completed the Free Application for Federal Student Aid (FAFSA) and who are newly admitted to UNLV by Nov.
+- Limited funds are available with a valid FAFSA: Award preference is provided to freshmen who completed the Free Application for Federal Student Aid (FAFSA) and who are newly admitted to UNLV by Nov.
 1

 - Full time enrollment (12 credit hours or more)